raunakmokhasi/movie-recommendation-system/README.md

 To run the whole web application run app.py.
 And then go to http://127.0.0.1:5000/login.

-To access the login page-
-Username - precog
-Password - pass

 Then you'll get a list of all the movies.

 On the next page you'll get a list of 5 movies to rate.
 After submitting your ratings you'll get a list of 4 movies from each of the collaborative filtering methods.